apace100/origins-docs/docs/types/power_types/tooltip.md

     "text": "Hmm, egg."
 }
 ```

-This example will apply a tooltip to an Egg item.
+This example will apply a "`Hmm, egg.`" tooltip to an Egg item.